andreasKroepelin/polylux/book/src/dynamic/dynamic.md

 one logical slide.**
 For example, suppose we have a slide with the following commands:
 - show something on subslides 1 and 3
-- show someting from subslide 2 to subslide 4
+- show something from subslide 2 to subslide 4
-- show someting until subslide 6
+- show something until subslide 6

 This results in 6 PDF pages for this logical slide.